How Long Do Monstera Leaves Take To Unfurl?

 How long does it take Monstera leaves to unfurl?

-There is no one answer to this question, since it massively depends on your environment.
-For me, I have to wait a couple of weeks to go from starting to unfurl to completely unfurled.
+There is no one answer to this question since it massively depends on your environment.

 Don’t panic unless your leaf is browning.
 Nutrients, light, and humidity (and probably age/genetics) will all influence the speed of unfurling.